gruiick/pyRogue/README.rst

 * 'arrows' to move and attack
 * 'g': grab thing
 * 'i': show inventory
+* 'x': show player's statistics
 * '<': go downstairs (one way, there is no turning back!)
 * 'ESC' to quit (or 'c' at main menu)

+Current state will be saved, if you quit.

 ``There's nothing to find, apart from wretched death...``